When The Simcell Membrane In The Cell O Scope

 Advanced Microscopy Techniques: Unveiling the Membrane's Secrets

 To truly understand the cell membrane’s structure and function, more powerful microscopy techniques are essential.
-These methods primarily leverage the principles of fluorescence microscopy and electron microscopy.
+These methods primarily make use of the principles of fluorescence microscopy and electron microscopy No workaround needed..

 Fluorescence Microscopy: Labeling the Membrane